eemeyer/simplicity/documentation/userguide/simplicityDiscoverySearch.md

 });
 {% endhighlight %}

 This makes a direct POST request to the engine and uses the JavaScript function `my_search_controller` to create the Discovery Request from the state.
-You'll need a [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) compatibile browser to avoid any cross-origin sandboxing issues.
+You'll need a [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) compatible browser to avoid any cross-origin sand-boxing issues.